oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 In this lab, you will:

-- Use the chat assistant to filter and sort the report for urgent replenishment risks.
+- Use the chat assistant to group and aggregate the report by product category to triage the morning alert queue.
 - Organize the report by warehouse, highlight low stock, and chart alert volume.
 - Save a finished report view for repeat use.

-## Task 1: Identify Urgent Replenishment Risks
+## Task 1: Triage the Morning Alert Queue

-An operations director is preparing for the weekly network review.
-The team wants to know where the most urgent replenishment problems are and which items still need attention.
-In this task you will use the chat assistant to surface those answers.
+The operations director has just started the day.
+Before the weekly review meeting, the team needs to understand which product lines are in trouble and how big the replenishment gap is for each.
+In this task you will use the chat assistant to triage the alert queue and size the problem by product category.

 1. Remove any existing filter chips and click **Assistant** to open the right-side chat panel for the Interactive Report.